krombipils/cordova-plugin-crosswalk-webview/README.md

 cordova plugins add https://github.com/Arva/cordova-plugin-crosswalk-webview
 ```

-Note that when you start this project, for android, the app won't open automatically.
+Note that when you start with `cordova run android`, the app won't open automatically.
 This is due to a bug in cordova (as of now), of not inserting a space correctly when executing the `am` command.
 Open the app manually after deployment and it works fine.

 ## What's the fork about?

-The forked version of crosswalk won't kick in at all if there's a newer version installed of the Android System Webview installed.
+The forked version of crosswalk won't execute the Xwalk web view if there's a newer version installed of the Android System Webview installed.

-To utilize modern es6 features in your app, you can create another .html utilizing that in your www/ directory.
-Let's say you call it es6index.html.
-By adding the plugin like this:
+To utilize modern es6 features in your app, you can create another .html in your www/ directory.
+Let's say you call it `es6index.html`.
+That can be passed to the plugin like this:

 ```
 cordova plugins add https://github.com/Arva/cordova-plugin-crosswalk-webview --variable MODERN_CHROME_ENTRY=es6index.html
 ```

 If a new version of the Android System Webview is found, it will now run es6index.html as an entry point.
 This means utilizing `async`, `await`, and not haivng to rely on polyfills like `core-js` anymore.
-There's still hope for mobile hybrid development!
+Fast startup time!
+There's still hope for mobile hybrid development.

 Old Readme.md: